eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

      - **Endorsers** (e.g., hardware manufacturers) provide cryptographic identity
      - **Reference Value Providers** supply expected measurements for appraisal
      - **Identity Suppliers** establish the Attester's cryptographic identity

 **Relying Party**: Consumes signed Attestation Results to make authorization decisions.

 **Verifying Relying Party (VRP):** An entity that fulfills the roles of both Verifier and Relying Party, particularly in attestation renewal procedures.
 The VRP directly appraises Evidence from an Attester to make an authorization decision without consulting an external Verifier.

 **Identity Supplier:** In the context of ECA, this role is collaboratively fulfilled by the Attester and Verifier.
-The identity is not provisioned by a central authority but **emerges deterministically** from the identity bootstrap procedure, where the Attester generates its identity claims based on its inherent properties (`IF`) and the Verifier cryptographically ratifies them by issuing a signed Attestation Result.
+The identity is not provisioned by a central authority but *emerges deterministically* from the identity bootstrap procedure, where the Attester generates its identity claims based on its inherent properties (`IF`) and the Verifier cryptographically ratifies them by issuing a signed Attestation Result.

 **Evidence:** A set of claims produced by an Attester about its state, cryptographically signed by the Attester itself.
 In ECA, this typically takes the form of a signed EAT containing claims such as the EUID, IHB, and Proof-of-Possession.

+**Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

 **Attestation Result (AR):** A signed statement from a Verifier asserting the outcome of the appraisal of an Attester's Evidence.
 In ECA, this is a separate artifact from the Evidence, signed by the Verifier's long-term identity key.

-**Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

-**Handle:** A conceptual information element provided to an Attester to ensure freshness and/or protect against replay, as defined in [@?I-D.ietf-rats-reference-interaction-models].
-In ECA, this role is fulfilled by various factors depending on the procedure.
-ECA's Challenge/Response pattern does not require a trusted third-party Handle Distributor
+**Handle:** In ECA, the `Handle` as defined in [I-D.ietf-rats-reference-interaction-models] is realized through the combination of a public Binding Factor and a Verifier-supplied freshness value (e.g., a nonce or session context), eliminating the need for a trusted third-party Handle Distributor.

-**Binding Factor (BF):** Attestation scope.
-A publicly verifiable, high-entropy value (≥128 bits) that cryptographically scopes an attestation procedure to a specific context.
-In ECA procedures, the BF, in combination with a Verifier-issued nonce or session context, collectively serves as the Handle for the interaction.
-The BF does not require confidentiality; protocol security relies on its binding to the Instance Factor, not secrecy.
+**Binding Factor (BF):** Scopes an attestation procedure to a specific context.
+In ECA procedures, the `BF`, in combination with a Verifier-issued nonce or session context, collectively serves as the Handle for the interaction.
+The `BF` does not require confidentiality; protocol security relies on its binding to the Instance Factor, not secrecy.

 **Instance Factor (IF):** Platform Evidence.
 An inherent, measurable property of the instance that is verifiable by the Verifier.
-The IF value itself is never transmitted directly; instead, the Attester proves possession through cryptographic means (e.g., signature, quote, attestation report).
+The `IF` value itself is confidential and MUST never be transmitted directly; instead, the Attester proves possession through cryptographic means (e.g., signature, quote, attestation report).

-**Validator Factor (VF):** A confidential, ephemeral challenge generated and released by the Verifier during **identity bootstrap procedures** after successful initial authentication of BF+IF possession.
-The VF MUST be bound to the IF (e.g., `VF = SHA-256(seed || IF)`) to ensure secrecy against network attackers.
+**Validator Factor (VF):** A secret, ephemeral challenge generated and released by the Verifier during *identity bootstrap procedures* after successful initial authentication of `BF`+`IF` possession.
+The `VF` MUST be bound to the `IF` (e.g., `VF = SHA-256(seed || IF)`) to mitigate against session confusion attacks.

 **Renewal Factor (RF):** A cryptographic credential proving identity continuity.
-Following a full ECA identity lifecycle, RF is the signed **Attestation Result (AR)** issued by a Verifier from a prior bootstrap or renewal procedure.
+Following a full ECA identity lifecycle, `RF` is the signed *Attestation Result (AR)* issued by a Verifier from a prior bootstrap or renewal procedure.
 It is presented by an Attester as proof of an established identity.

 **Instance Factor Pattern (IFP):** The set of defined methods for sourcing the private value for Instance Factor (`IF`).
 Three patterns are defined: hardware-rooted (Pattern A), orchestrator-provisioned (Pattern B), and artifact-based (Pattern C).
 For detailed specifications, see [](#instance-factor-patterns-ifp).